rrobinlee/stocks_neuralforecast/README.md

 LSTM : $387,639.02
 ```

 With MAPEs slightly below 0.04 or predictions off by only 3-4% on average from the true values, I believe that both models are fairly accurate.
 As expected, the NHITS model performs slightly better in terms of minimizing loss.
 While the LSTM final value is technically closer to the actual final value, I believe that this is not as important of an indicator compared to the MAPE or MAE.
 Furthermore, this is just one point-in-time value, so the LSTM model will not always be closer to the actual.
-While the absolute error is upwards of $14,000, I believe that this amount is fairly negligent considering my initial investment is $100,000 and the final output is nearly four times as much.
+While the absolute error is upwards of $14,000, I believe that this amount is fairly negligent considering my initial investment is $100,000.

 #### Plot of Overall Portfolio Value Forecast Accuracy